 I'm learning to love better.
 I am learning to live, like really live!
 I am learning to love myself so that I don't need anyone to turn on the faucet and fill me.
 I am learning to let go, gracefully, with love, peace and joy, the way God intended.
 And to think this all started just by letting go.

-Angela Miller is a "Wholistic" RN and a Human Potential Life Coach.
+Angela Miller is an RN and Transformation Wellness Coach.
 She is passionately pursuing her purpose to help others remember who they are and how to become their best self using her 4-wheeled, balanced approach system.
 To schedule a free consult, or for more information, visit www.soaringforward.com.